aikopras/Servo-TCA/extras/Curves/curves.md

 # <a name="Curves"></a>Curves #

 The following curves have been predefined and can be used.
 Their number can be found in brackets behind the curve name.
-The blue lines represent the smooth curve; the black line represents the actual line the servo will follow.
+If lines with different colours are shown, the blue lines represent the ideal smooth curve, and the black line the actual line the servo will follow.

 The curves are basically copied from the [OpenDecoder 2](https://www.opendcc.de/elektronik/opendecoder/opendecoder_sw_servo.html) of the [OpenDCC project](https://www.opendcc.de/index.html).
 Except for the semaphore curves (HP0, HP1), they have been slightly modified, to allow starting from 0 or 255 (instead of 30 and 225).